brians-123/mysql-employee-tracker/README.md

 ## User Story <a id="user-story"></a> :woman:

 - AS AN HR Manager,
-- I WANT to be able to manage departments roles and employees as we have org changes
+- I WANT to be able to store and manage departments roles and employees when changes occur in our organization
-- SO THAT I can keep employee information up to date
+- SO THAT I can process payroll properly

 ## Installation <a id="installation"></a> :floppy_disk: